What Is Hirsutism?

 - Inner thighs

-- Hormones.
-Many times, the condition is linked to high levels of male hormones (called androgens).
-It's normal for women's bodies to make these, and low levels don't cause excess hair growth.
+Hirsutism is caused by high levels of male hormones (called androgens).
+It's normal for women's bodies to make androgens, and low levels don't cause excess hair growth.
 But when these amounts are too high, they can cause hirsutism and other things, like acne, a deep voice, and small breasts.

-- Polycystic ovary syndrome, which causes small cysts, or fluid-filled sacs, to form on your ovaries.
+- Polycystic ovary syndrome (PCOS), which causes small cysts, or fluid-filled sacs, to form on your ovaries.

 - Cushing's syndrome, which you get when you have high levels of the stress hormone cortisol for long periods of time.